-Many of you have asked how I became a faster runner.
+Many of you have asked how I have increased my speed to run faster over the years.
 In 2012, I beat my 5K PR (current PR 20:24 – 2013), beat my half marathon PR (current PR 1:34 — March 2014), placed in my age group at multiple races, and even won a race in the women’s division.
 (Wow, that boosted my self esteem just typing that out! 🙂

 I wouldn’t say I was born naturally fast – I’ve worked hard to reduce my race times (my first half marathon was 1:57 and my first 5K was 25:56.)
-There are seven factors that I think contributed to my increased speed….they aren’t ranked in order of importance, but if I had to pick just two that I felt were significant impacts, I’d say #1 and #5.
+There are seven factors that I think contributed to my increased speed….they aren’t ranked in order of importance, but if I had to pick just two that I felt were significant impacts on running faster, I’d say #1 and #5.

 1. I ran with runners who were much faster than me.
 A lot of the time, it sucked running with them.
 I was frustrated that their “easy” pace was killer for me and embarrassed when I had to ask them to slow down or just go on without me.
 But my ego is such that I worked my butt off to keep up as best I could and, eventually, my easy pace re-calibrated.
 My easy pace used to be a 9:30 – 10:00 min/mile and now my easy pace for longer runs is around 8:15-8:30 min/mile and for shorter runs, 7:50 – 8:00 min/mile.